BernardoMB/personal-website/README.md

 After deployment is done make sure your files are uploaded in directory site/wwwroot.
 If not, then map physical path to site/wwwroot/<app_name> in Azure App Settings configurations.

 Add web.config file to src directory.
-Dot forget to include web.config file in angular.json
+Dot forget to include web.config file in angular.json.

+Web config also includes tweks for making the NgxTranslate library to work.